-Student Success

-School Goal:

-Math: Increase the percentage of students who score in the 61st percentile or above in Math by 50% from fall to winter and 75% from winter to spring as measured by the MAP assessment at each grade level.
-The amount of growth required to reach this goal are grade level specific and outlined under "Intended Outcomes."
+Student Success School Goal: Math: Increase the percentage of students who score in the 61st percentile or above in Math by 50% from fall to winter and 75% from winter to spring as measured by the MAP assessment at each grade level.
+Reading: Increase the percentage of students who score in the 61st percentile or above in Reading by 50% from fall to winter and 75% from winter to spring as measured by the MAP Aligned to Nevada's STIP Goal: Goal 3: All students experience continued academic growth.

-Reading: Increase the percentage of students who score in the 61st percentile or above in Reading by 50% from fall to winter and 75% from winter to spring as measured by the MAP assessment at each grade level with the exception of kindergarten and 1st grade which will be expected to increase by 25% from fall to winter and 50% from winter to spring.
-The amount of growth required to reach this goal is grade level specific and outlined under "Intended Outcomes."
+assessment at each grade level with the exception of kindergarten and 1st grade which will be expected to increase by 25% from fall to winter and 50% from winter to spring.